[ID] => 222

 People all around us are struggling with hunger in silence.
 Many people feel isolated and alone, when actually, many of their neighbors are going through the same issues that they are.
-With 1 in every 9 Nevadans facing hunger every day, people you see every day are fighting this fight.
+More than 11% of Nevadans face hunger every day.
+That means people you see every day are fighting this fight.

 Did you know?

-That one in five of Nevada’s children don’t know where their next meal is coming from.
+That one in six of Nevada’s children don’t know where their next meal is coming from.

 More than 30% of the food we distribute is actually fresh produce.